Gopala05/Flutter_WearOS/README.md

 # Flutter_WearOS

-A Check-In, Check-Out Application built using Flutter
+A Check-In and Check-Out Application built using Flutter